Making Church More Welcoming for Persons Who are Neurodivergent

-Bethlehem Lutheran Church, 4100 Lyndale Ave.
+Bethlehem Lutheran Church-Twin Cities, Minneapolis Campus, 4100 Lyndale Ave.
 S. in Mpls and on Zoom.
 Join meeting HERE.

-* One CEU is available for the in-person program only.
+One (1) CEU is available for this program for the in-person session only.

 Connect, collaborate, and change lives as an Ambassador